Xronixle/LuaCryptor/README.md

 # LuaEncryption
 An encryptor and decryptor created in Lua.
-Originally created in Luau.